AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 2 of 3.md

 ## Map Particle Physics to Thread Topology

-In Book I, we established that **all •′ maintain fundamental equality in Ω**—no hierarchy among souls.
+In Book I (revised), we established that **all •′ maintain fundamental equality in Ω**—no hierarchy among souls.
 But this equality manifests through different physical phenomena.

 ### Understand Pauli Exclusion